vchan2/vchan2.github.io/2021APCalculusBC.md

 ### Updates

+There will no longer be AP Calculus BC running in periods 5 and 6 on Thursdays or in periods 2 and 3 on Fridays.
+If there is interest, I can go over further (university) calculus during a regular math block.

 <!--
 <a href="https://vchan2.github.io/Challenges/2022-03-14_pi_day_digit_puzzle.pdf">2022 &pi; Day digit puzzle</a> prizes:
   * Prize for fewest copies of 2 in the class